pataruco/mars-rover/readme.md

 # Red Badger Mars Rover Challenge
 ## What it is?
-Is code challenge built on JavaScript, Wohoo!
+It is code challenge built on JavaScript, Wohoo!

 ## Requirements
 - Node >= 8.6.0